sait-wbdv/fall-2021/src/courses/cpnt260/day09.md

 `visibility`
 : An element can be `hidden`, `visible`, or `collapse`.
 The layout of the document does not change.
 If you use hidden, the space where it existed will be as if it was still there.
 If you are using a table, `collapse` will effectively 'collapse' rows and columns.
 Collapsed flex items will also remove the space the item takes up, but for all other elements, it will keep the space

-- Visibility set to `hidden` also remove an element from the accessibility treewhich can mess with screen readers.
+- Visibility set to `hidden` also remove an element from the accessibility tree which can mess with screen readers.

 `display`
   : To remove an element from the document layout, set `display` to `none`

 ---

-## Activity 2: A Sliding Menu

-- Menu must be not visible to user at off state
-- Use color and opacity to focus user's gaze

----
 ## Topic 3: Transitions and Keyframes
+- These are used to enhance how your users experience your web pages.
+- While we see hover quite a bit, you can also effect active state as well
+- Child selectors become really helpful when getting into transition
+  - `:nth-child(#)`
+- We will be using these quite a bit when we get into vector images
+- Try using `bezier-curve` on your transitions for greater control

 ### Terminology
 `transition`
 : A shorthand property that encompasses: `transition-property`, `transition-duration`, `transition-timing-function`, and `transition-delay`.
 Note that these can all be used separately as well
 `keyframe`